jlsnell/natural-voice-sdk-java/README.md

 AimMatic SDKs are easiest and best supported way for most developers to use AimMatic APIs.

-### Place Next SDK ###
+### Natural Voice SDK ###

-Place Next SDK is a client library to help developers quickly deploy applications with programmatic connections to Place Next Rest APIs.
+Natural Voice SDK is a client library to help developers quickly deploy applications with programmatic connections to Natural Voice APIs.

 ### Paired Key Connections ###